damian-pastorini/reldens-docs/installation.md

 8 - Browse the default URL http://localhost:8080/ and the game should run normally.

-IMPORATANT: if you remove the `install.lock` file from the root folder, and re-run the process (`node .`), you will get the installation guide that will help you to install Reldens.
+IMPORTANT: if you remove the `install.lock` file from the root folder, and re-run the process (`node .`), you will get the installation guide that will help you to install Reldens.

 ### Changing environment variables: